JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 In case you downloaded separate modules, repeat this step for each of them:
 2. Extract the contents of downloaded archive file to your Data/ folder.

+In case you are using any mod that modifies the interface:
 3. Locate the Data/optional/ folder.
-In there, open the following directory, depending on which interface mod you are using:
+In there, copy the contents of following directory your Data/ folder, depending on which interface mod you are using:
-* Default UI, if you're not using any interface mod.
 	* Darn UI, if you're using DarNified UI.
 	* MTUI, if you're using MTUI.

-4. Copy the contents of the directory you just opened to your Data/ folder.
+	* Remember, if you're using the default interface you can just skip this step.

-5. In the New Vegas Launcher, click on Data Files and select the plugins you want.
+4. In the New Vegas Launcher, click on Data Files and select the plugins you want.

-6. Done!
+5. Done!

 ========================================================================================================================================